Alkiza: Demography

-At the time the first written documentation about Alkiza appeared, that is to say in the 14th century, it is estimated that it had about 60 inhabitants; at the beginning of the 17th century there were around 230 and when it was established as a municipality, about 270.
+At the time the first written documentation about Alkiza appeared, that is to say in the 14th century, it is estimated that it had about 60 inhabitants; at the beginning of the 17th century there were around 230 and when it established as a municipality, about 270.
 At the beginning of the 19th century, more than 350 people lived in Alkiza.
 The first exact data on the number of inhabitants are from the mid-19th century.

-The following table shows the evolution of the population of Alkiza since 1851.Since the beginning of the 20th century, the population has been decreasing gradually, a decrease that accelerated from the 1960s to the end of the century.
+Since the beginning of the 20th century, the population has been decreasing gradually, a decrease that accelerated from the 1960s to the end of the century.
 The number of inhabitants reached the minimum in 2000, with only 254.

 At the beginning of the 21st century, the population of Alquiza was comparable to the one it had when it became a municipality.
 This has a simple explanation from the point of view of the economic and family structure of the municipality.
 From the middle of the 20th century, agriculture ceased to be the engine of the local economy.
 The alkizarras began to go to work in both industry and services located in nearby towns such as Asteasu, Anoeta or Tolosa.
 At the same time the large families the rural economy needs began to shrink, from six to seven offspring to just two or three.